-As a young person impacted by addiction, your child will need significant social support in order to stay on the path of recovery.
+As a young person impacted by addiction or substance abuse, your teen will need significant social support in order to stay on the path of recovery.
 Especially during teen years, when the need for social connection is high and self-identity is just forming, young people look to their peer group for validation and acceptance.
 For teens living in a world where risk-taking and substance use are too often the norm, this need for social connection can be directly at odds with a commitment to recovery.

-12-step peer support groups for young adults offer a safe and nurturing community in which your teen can form social bonds and explore relationships with others who are committed to a life of healthy choices.
-Muir Wood teens are actively involved in 12-step groups, attending group sessions in the community six nights per week (four of which are specific young people’s groups), with an on-site meeting or 12-step speaker on the seventh night.
+12-Step peer support groups for young people offer a safe and nurturing community in which your teen can form social bonds and explore relationships with others who are committed to a life of healthy choices.
+Muir Wood teens are actively involved in 12-Step groups, attending group sessions in the community.

 - Positive reinforcement from other teens who are choosing a life of recovery